rahulmbagal/Udacity_Reinforcement_learning/Udacity-DeepRL-p2-continuous-control/README.md

 # Below are the details of the Enviroment as per the official website mentioned:

 Set-up: Double-jointed arm which can move to target locations.

 Goal: The agents must move its hand to the goal location, and keep it there.

 Agents: The environment contains 10 agent with same Behavior Parameters.

 Agent Reward Function (independent):

-+0.1 Each step agent's hand is in goal location.
+  - +0.1 Each step agent's hand is in goal location.

 Behavior Parameters:

-Vector Observation space: 26 variables corresponding to position, rotation, velocity, and angular velocities of the two arm rigid bodies.
+  - Vector Observation space: 26 variables corresponding to position, rotation, velocity, and angular velocities of the two arm rigid bodies.

-Vector Action space: (Continuous) Size of 4, corresponding to torque applicable to two joints.
+  - Vector Action space: (Continuous) Size of 4, corresponding to torque applicable to two joints.

-Visual Observations: None.
+  - Visual Observations: None.

+In this environment, a double-jointed arm can move to target locations.
+A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
+Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.

+The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
+Each action is a vector with four numbers, corresponding to torque applicable to two joints.
+Every entry in the action vector should be a number between -1 and 1.

+For this project, using the single agent, The task is episodic, and in order to solve the environment, your agent must get an average score of +30 over 100 consecutive episodes.